roni-estein/press/README.md

 ### Sample Post

 To create your first post, here's a sample markdown file to get you started.
-Copy and paste it into a `.md` file in your blogs diretory.
+Copy and paste it into a `.md` file in your blogs directory.

 ```
 ---